-By making them yourself, you can also control the amount of sodium and avoid preservatives found in some store-bought versions.
+Even though some store-bought bacon bits are vegan, by making them yourself, you can control the amount of sodium and avoid preservatives found in some of them.

 This recipe is for air-frying the bacon bits, which is my preferred method, but I've also included directions for oven and skillet in the notes section of the recipe card.

-For other delicious condiments to add to your meals, try Air Fryer Croutons, Coconut Shreds, and Roasted Chickpea Croutons.
+For other delicious condiments to add to your meals, try Air Fryer Croutons, Toasted Coconut Shreds, and Roasted Chickpea Croutons.

 Jump to: